Rust 04. Ownership, Borrowing, and Lifetimes

 Rust

-- Direct result: once immutable borrowing, mutable borrowing, lifetime annotations, and a reference-storing struct were placed side by side, the overall model became much easier to connect.
+- How to read this: if a struct stores a reference, the struct must not outlive the original value behind that reference.
+Once immutable borrowing, mutable borrowing, lifetime annotations, and a reference-storing struct were placed side by side, the overall model became much easier to connect.

 Interpretation / Opinion

-- Opinion: ownership is easier to learn as “who is responsible for this value?” than as a purely memory-theory concept.
+- Key decision at this stage: ownership is easier to learn as “who is responsible for this value?” than as a purely memory-theory concept.

 Limits and Exceptions